jsanchez78/CloudSim-Plus-Simulator/README.md

 ## Description
 In this project, I analyze various cloud architectures with multiple datacenters from the perspective of a cloud computing broker.
+Cloudlets are assigned to Virtual Machines via time - shared and space - shared schedulers for comparison.
 Each Virtual Machine houses Cloudlets with different allocation policies, BestFit and FirstFit.
 Various utilization models are used for cloudlets, from stochastic models to using the entire cloudlet resource until full.
 An analysis and computational statistics are done to differentiate the various pros and cons across different cloud architectures.

 ## Installation